TLe2023/DirectMarketing/README.md

 ### 4.3.
 Correlation Matrix

 Based on the correlation matrix below, there is no feature that is strongly correlated with the target variable and the top ten features are listed below.
-However, there are multicollinear features.
+However, there are multicollinear features such as "job_retired" and "age_senior".

+Top features correlated to the target:

     default_no                 0.2
     default_unknown     0.2